IHE/ITI.PCF/input/pagecontent/volume-1.md

 This is to say that PCF does not define:

-- how one identifies the patient, this is the role of other Implementation Gudies like PDQm, PIXm, PIMR, etc;
+- how one identifies the patient, this is the role of other Implementation Guides like PDQm, PIXm, PIMR, etc;
 - how the patient experiences the ceremony of the consent act, this is systems design, user interface design, and policy language;
 - how one asks for data or communicates data, this is the role of other Implementation Guides like MHD, QEDm, MHDS, etc;
-- how one tags data with security/privacy sensitivty lables, this is the role of a systems design that might utalize a **Security labeling Service**; and
+- how one tags data with security/privacy sensitivity labels, this is the role of a systems design that might utilize a **Security labeling Service**; and
 - how users or applications are identified and foundationally authorized, this is the role of other Implementation Guides like IUA, and SMART.

 But PCF enhances and relies upon these other Implementation Guides.

+TODO: Likely need a diagram that is more human workflow focused?

-## 1:X.1 PCF Actors, Transactions, and Content Modules <a name="actors-and-transactions"> </a>
+## X.1 PCF Actors, Transactions, and Content Modules

+<a name="actors-and-transactions"> </a>

 This section defines the actors and transactions in this implementation guide.